DieSchoeneWolke/dieschoenewolke/README.md

 I've always been interested in technology and computer have always been a fun hobby of mine.

-Also a 🕹 PC Gamer 🤘 Metalhead 🎣 Fisherman 🏍 Biker.
+Also a 🕹 PC Gamer 🤘 Metalhead 🎣 Fisherman 🏍 Biker and of course a proud Arch Linux and Debian User.

 Skills: HTML, Python, GNU/Linux, Bash